Big Brother 25 (American season): Luke Valentine's usage of an ethnic slur

-In the early morning hours of August 9, Luke Valentine used an ethnic slur while conversing with other HouseGuests Cory Wurtenberger, Hisam Goueli, and Jared Fields.
+In the early morning hours of August 9, Luke Valentine used an ethnic slur while conversing with other HouseGuests Cory Wurtenberger, Hisam Goueli, and Jared Fields, stating that they were in the cheese room followed by a derogatory term for African Americans.
 Usage of the word was first noticed by viewers of Big Brothers live feeds.
 In the clip, which was circulated on social media platforms, Valentine can be heard repeating the sentence without the slur and stating that he intended to say "narwhal" instead.
 He also apologized to Fields who laughed in response.
 Viewers of the series immediately began calling for his removal from the game.
 The live feeds were taken down shortly after and remained down until after the following day's episode.
 Later that day Valentine was instructed to report to the diary room where he was held for seven hours while waiting to speak to a member of human resources.
 He was then informed that a decision had been made to eject him from the game due to violating the series' code of conduct.
 At the time CBS issued a statement reiterating their "zero-tolerance policy" and stating that his departure would be addressed in the August 10 episode of the series.
 A censored version of the conversation was aired in the episode shortly after which the remaining HouseGuests were shown being informed of the situation by production.
 Wurtenberger stated in a diary room segment that use of the word "was directed toward me in a very casual, using it between friends kind of way, and I think the reaction was, ‘Yo, you gotta go to bed man.’"
 A week later Valentine hosted an Instagram Live video on August 16, where he disputed the producers' decision.
 In the video he explains that he only used the word because he was malnourished, sleep deprived, and under significant psychological distress.
 Valentine also argued that the punishment was extreme and that "a slap on the wrist would have been much better."